 As there isn’t a lot of space on the pitch, owing to the smaller size of the pitch, passes must be delivered to the feet of the player and have to be right; too much weight on the pass and it may not reach the teammate, while too little weight on the pass could be counter-attacked by the opposition.

 Counter-attacking is the best way to get goals in 5-a-side football, like in basketball.
 This can be achieved by having quick players who can dribble to the other end of the pitch or be passing the ball quickly up the field.

-Teams can press high up the pitch as one unit and then attack the opponent’s goal, or wait deep in their own half and then attack quickly.
-Teams must be wary of being counter-attacked by the opposition and hence must use the ball well and not give it away.
+Teams can press high up the pitch as one unit.
+Attack the opponent’s goal, or wait deep in their own half and then attack quickly.
+Teams must be wary of being counter-attacked by the opposition.
+They must use the ball well and not give it away.

 10. Don’t attack with all four players

 Attacking with all four outfield players is a cardinal sin in 5-a-side football.

 Even if you’re a goal down with a minute or two remaining, it is important that your team builds an attack from the back rather than throwing everyone forward.